zjbucuvalas/camp_scheduler/backend/README.md

 4. **"Scheduling assistant not available"**
    - Check if the Google API key is valid
    - Look at the server logs for initialization errors

+5. **"Calendar agent not available"**
+   - Follow the setup guide in `CALENDAR_SETUP.md`
+   - Ensure `credentials.json` is in the `credentials/` directory
+   - Check that Google Calendar API is enabled in Google Cloud Console

+6. **"Authentication failed" for calendar**
+   - Delete `credentials/token.pickle` to force re-authentication
+   - Verify OAuth consent screen is configured correctly
+   - Check that your Google account has calendar access

 ### Logs
 The server provides detailed logging.
 Check the console output for: